-The Board of Directors have the pleasure of presenting the 27thAnnual Report of the Bank together with the Audited Statement of Accounts Auditors' Report andthe Report on the business and operations of the Bank for thefinancial year ended 31 March 2021.
+The Board of Directors of the Bank (the Board) have the pleasure of presenting the 27thAnnual Report of the Bank together with the Audited Financial Statements IndependentAuditors Rs.Report and the Report on the business and operations of the Bank for thefinancial year ended 31 March 2021.

 The financial highlights for the year under review are presented below: